wuhaozhe/pytorch-nicp/README.md

 ```
 Then the NICP from mesh2mesh and NICP from mesh2pointcloud will be conducted.
 We have two configuration files `./config/fine_grain.json`  and `./config/coarse_grain.json`, which is used respectively for `mesh2mesh` and `mesh2pointcloud` registration.
 The `./config/fine_grain.json` has less stiffness constraints, which is suitable for registration on accurate scan.
 The `./config/coarse_grain.json` has less stiffness constraints, which is suitable for registration on noisy pointclouds.

+- We also provide a demo on 4D depth data, we provide a demo in `demo_4D.py`, also, we upload the example depth data in `test_data/depth_wuhz.mp4`, this data is collected from realsense L515.
+On average, each frame takes 2 seconds for processing.

 | ![mesh2mesh](img/mesh2mesh.png) |
 |:--:|
 | *Mesh2Mesh* |